3 Awesome Ways to Use Audience Uploads

 By using real people, KLM really did mean using real people.
 Organising 140 staff under a bird’s eye camera, the painstaking process of using printed sheets of letters in the hands of employees standing in position was used to illustrate the answers to customers’ queries.

-We’ve shown how businesses can use social media to succeed in customer service in our free eBook, and this engaging and captivating (especially if it’s you that they responded to) way of drawing attention to that is a great way of playing with Twitter in our eyes.
+We’ve shown how businesses can use social media before, and this engaging and captivating (especially if it’s you that they responded to) way of drawing attention to that is a great way of playing with Twitter in our eyes.

 OK, you caught us.
 The sneaky number five in our list is stolen from the Brandwatch archives, from a project we embarked upon last year.